lm-evaluation-challenges/lm-evaluation-challenges.github.io/index.md

 **LM Evaluation Fundamentals**
 We will review the fundamentals of evaluating autoregressive LMs, covering the tools available to practitioners including:
 - Measurements such as perplexity, loglikelihood-based multiple choice, and text generation.
-- Associated commonly-used metrics
+- Note associated commonly-used evaluation metrics.
 - A brief summary of the in-context learning (ICL) and prompting paradigm.

 **Challenges Resulting From LMs**
 We will then cover a number of challenges resulting from the Language Model side of LM evaluation--concerns that are novel or exacerbated by LMs.
-- Reproducibility challenges unique to LMs, including the importance of prompting, prompt engineering, and non-robustness to implementation details
+- Reproducibility challenges unique to LMs, including the importance of prompting, prompt engineering, and LMs' non-robustness to implementation details.
-- Data contamination rendering evaluations invalid, skewed, or gameable
+- Data contamination rendering evaluations invalid, skewed, or gameable.
-- Drawing fair comparisons across methods where factors such as architecture, dataset, or compute may vary--which is often contextual and goal-dependent
+- Drawing fair comparisons across methods where factors such as architecture, dataset, or compute may vary--which is often contextual and goal-dependent.
 - The challenges inherent in attempting to reliably score natural language outputs.

 **Challenges Resulting From Benchmarks**